 Be respectful of wild animals and keep your distance.
 The animals you may encounter in some national parks are not captive in a zoo—these animals are in their natural habitat and behave accordingly.

 Take only pictures, and leave only footprints.
-Please help us care for these places.
+Please be a responsible visitor.